 Professor of Law at Chicago-Kent College of Law

-Professor Dan Katz is a scientist, technologist, and law professor who applies an innovative polytechnic approach to teaching law.
-He is actively involved in the legal technology industry as the Co-Founder & Chief Strategy Officer of LexPredict, a legal analytics company.
-Professor Katz joined Chicago-Kent in 2015 from Michigan State University College of Law, where he co-founded the ReInvent Law Laboratory, focusing on the intersection of entrepreneurship, informatics, programming, and design thinking to better understand and design the law.
-He was named to the Fastcase 50 and the American Bar Association Journal’s Legal Rebels in 2013, recognizing him as a leading innovator in the legal profession.
+Professor Daniel Katz is a scientist, technologist, and law professor who applies an innovative polytechnic approach to teaching law.
+He is the Co-Founder & Chief Strategy Officer of LexPredict, a legal analytics company.
+Before joining Chicago-Kent in 2015, he co-founded the ReInvent Law Laboratory at Michigan State University College of Law, focusing on the intersection of entrepreneurship, informatics, programming, and design thinking to better understand and design the law.

 Professor Gabriel Teninbaum